openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 can be applied to any .sd file, including scenery.

 .. index::
-   single: ESD_ORTSTextureReplacement
+   single: TextureReplacement

 Texture Replacement
 ^^^^^^^^^^^^^^^^^^^

 Perhaps one of the most useful additional shape descriptor features is the ability to replace the textures used by a shape without editing, copying, or even moving the shape file.
-To achieve this, add the ``ESD_ORTSTextureReplacement`` parameter to the .sd file, and enter texture names in the format ``ESD_ORTSTextureReplacement ( OriginalTexture.ace ReplacementTexture.ace )``.
+To achieve this, add the ``TextureReplacement`` parameter inside an ``ESD_ORTSShapeDataOverrides`` block to the .sd file, and enter texture names in the format ``TextureReplacement ( OriginalTexture.ace ReplacementTexture.ace )``.
 Any OriginalTexture not specified won't be changed, and if the shape doesn't have a texture specified, then a warning message is produced.
 This works with both .ace and .dds textures.
 Multiple textures can be replaced in one go by adding additional pairs of textures::